Celery233333/FYP/README.md

 # FYP - final year project for CQ with student ID: 20216424

 ## RecChord
-this folder contains the app and all environments it needed.
+this folder contains the windows APP and all environments it needed.
 RecChord.exe in this folder is the APP, it can run directly.
-pre-stored test images are in RecChord's 'test' folder, you can find and use them directly temp folder will store users's input data temporarily, and delte after they exit the APP.
+pre-stored test images are in RecChord's 'test' folder, you can find and use them.
+temp folder will store users's input data temporarily, and delte after they exit the APP.

 ## note_recognition